luebken/oor-testbed/README.md

 Caveat: These resources updated.
 For true Observe-Only-Resources a user would want to have the external state synced into the resource.

+## Provider-terraform

+With [provider-terraform](https://github.com/crossplane-contrib/provider-terraform) Crossplane has way of calling Terraform code directly.
+We can use this to re-use Terraforms [data source](https://developer.hashicorp.com/terraform/language/data-sources).

+See https://github.com/crossplane-contrib/provider-terraform/tree/master/examples/observe-only-composition for a complete example.